awwright/http-progress/draft-wright-http-resume-request.md

  ## Continue Outstanding Request Workflow

-HTTP requests may be resumed by treating each request and response as an HTTP resource unto itself.
+This document specifies how HTTP requests may be resumed, by treating a request or response as an HTTP resource unto itself.

 When a user-agent wants to make a lengthy upload, it is typical to include `Expect: 100-continue` and wait for the server to validate the request headers before allowing the upload to proceed.
 This workflow takes advantage of this fact, and along with this response, includes instructions on how to resume the upload if it becomes interrupted, by providing a URI representing the address where the upload is being stored.